 VAX Facts and FAQs

-Join us for a virtual discussion for those affected by chronic kidney disease on how to stay healthy and get up-to-date information on the flu and COVID-19.
-Our VAX Facts and FAQs discussions are happening on the third Wednesdays and Fridays from now through May.
+Join us for a virtual discussion on how to stay healthy and get up-to-date information on the flu and COVID-19.
+Our VAX Facts and FAQs discussions are happening on the third Wednesday of every month.
 Register below!

 Below are a few resources we have gathered to help you learn more about COVID-19 and the COVID-19 vaccines.
 Please consult your local health department for the most up-to-date information.